Featured Alumni Archive

 Research Scientist

-University of Illinois at Urbana-Champaign
+Biomedical Imaging Center, University of Illinois at Urbana-Champaign

 Ph.D.
-Graduate - Cognition and Brain Science, 2012
+Graduate: Cognition and Brain Science, 2012

-Faculty Advisor – Dr. Eric Schumacher
+Faculty Advisor: Dr. Eric Schumacher

 Charles Calderwood

-Assistant Professor of I/O Psychology, Virginia Tech
+Assistant Professor of I/O Psychology

 Ph.D.
-Graduate - Industrial Organizational Psychology, 2012
+Graduate: Industrial Organizational Psychology, 2012

-Faculty Advisor - Dr. Phillip Ackerman
+Faculty Advisor: Dr. Phillip Ackerman